dangminhduc/security-speciality-note/README.md

   - Configuring routing tables
   - Setting up logging
 - To enable CloudTrail for all accounts under Organization, you only need to apply the trail to the Organization instead of all child accounts.
+- Global services like CloudFront, IAM, STS create their CloudTrail logs in US East Region.

 ## Network
 - Intrustion Dectection System: should be using a custom solution on the marketplaces